Artistic Director / Conductor

 David Commanday commenced his professional career as Music Director of the Boston Ballet over three seasons, touring Europe, North America, and Mexico with Boston and Rudolf Nureyev.
 Subsequent positions include Assistant Conductor of the San Diego Symphony and Associate Conductor of the New Jersey Symphony Orchestra.

 His guest engagements with professional orchestra have spanned the globe.
-Abroad Maestro Commanday has appeared with such orchestras as the Israel Philharmonic, Belgian Radio Orchestra, and Vienna Pro Arte Orchestra.
-At home he has directed the National Symphony, American Symphony, Louisville Orchestra, and the Seattle, Atlanta, and California Symphonies.
+Abroad, Maestro Commanday has appeared with such orchestras as the Singapore National Youth Orchestra, Israel Philharmonic, Belgian Radio Orchestra, and Pro Arte Orchestra of Vienna.
+At home he has guest-conducted across the United States, appearances including the National Symphony, American Symphony, Flagstaff Symphony, North Carolina Philharmonic, Eastern Connecticut Symphony, Flagstaff Symphony, Las Vegas Philharmonic, Louisville Orchestra, and the Seattle, Atlanta, and California Symphonies.
 He has extensive experience with the ballet, conducting for Joffrey Ballet (New York and Chicago), Ballet West, Pacific Northwest Ballet, Richmond Ballet, Sacramento Ballet, Washington Ballet, Peoria Ballet, and Kansas City Ballet.

 Commanday's Youth Orchestra positions commenced when he was named Music Director of the Boston Youth Symphony Orchestra.
 He brought the BYSO to national recognition, earning three ASCAP awards for programming and leading four international tours.
 Commanday and the BYSO commissioned and performed the world premiere of the Double Concerto by Ivan Tcherepnin, with soloists Lynn Chang and Yo-Yo Ma.
 The performance earned the prestigious Grawemeyer Award for the composition and its composer.